 As previously mentioned, when the sender only has one channel, a two-hop payment can also be easily linked to the sender by the routing node.
 This is a typical scenario for mobile lighting wallets, which often only have one payment channel to an LSP.

 Senders may jeopardize their privacy when sending payments if they’re not careful, but receivers are even more exposed.
-It all begins with the invoice, which has the public key of the receiver embedded in it.
-Everyone with access to an invoice can easily discover the node associated with it.
+It all begins with the invoice, which has the receiver’s public key embedded in it.
+Everyone with access to an invoice can easily discover the associated node.

 A decoded invoice from lightningdecoder.com

-If the sender is receiving the payment through an unannounced channel, it will also need to embed routing hints in the invoice.
-These hints include the short channel ID for the unannounced payment channel, so it’s possible to also leak UTXO data about an unannounced channel in invoices.
+If the sender receives the payment through an unannounced channel, it must also embed routing hints in the invoice.
+These hints include the short channel ID for the unannounced payment channel, so it’s possible to leak UTXO data about an unannounced channel in invoices.

-There is still work to do in order to preserve users’ privacy in the lighting network.
-Almost every issue listed in this article has one or more mitigations at least theorized, others are being implemented while you read this.
+There is still work to preserve users’ privacy in the lighting network.
+Almost every issue listed in this article has one or more mitigations at least theorized; others are being implemented while you read this.
 Let’s go over some of them:

 - Schnorr and Musig2 can make lightning channels indistinguishable from any normal single signature output in the cooperative case.